-Read aloud the daily message text.
+Read aloud the daily message text to students.
 As you read aloud, think aloud pointing to words and describing meaning.
-Show students uppercase letters at the beginning of each sentence and lowercase letters throughout the message.
+Show students regular and irregular plural nouns.

 Academic vocabulary 🚥

 I am going to read our Daily Message again.
 When I am reading the Daily Message aloud, I want you to think of any words you hear that you do not know.